 - handing in all your assignments on time

 - attending a set number of lectures and tutorials

 - joining in on field trips and excursions

 Before leaving Australia at the end of the term, you must make sure you have met all the criteria to pass your course.

 - Check with the UNSW School/Faculty you have enrolled in about the dates of your end of term class tests or examinations.

 - Make sure your flights home are booked on dates after term and exams have finished.

 - You are expected to meet all the course requirements.
 By not submitting assignments or sitting exams because you are leaving Australia, you risk failing your course.

 - The university will not accept pre-booked flights as an excuse not to sit your exams or hand in assignments.

-For more information about disability support please contact Disability Services.
+For more information about equitable learning support, please contact Equitable Learning Services.